spencer-burke/spencer-burke/README.md

 - I also spent about a year doing malware analysis with volatility, and building memory forensics training materials
 ## Future Ideas and Landmarks
 Things I would like to do in the future
+- Finish most or all of the challenges on nightmare
-- Finish all of the challenges on pwn.college
+- Maybe finish all of the challenges on pwn.college
 - Finish more content of ost2.fyi
 - Finish portswigger web academy
 - Get a CVE